Aeshwi/Stroke_Prediction_System/README.md

 Further Split the Data: Split the balanced dataset into training and testing sets to evaluate model performance.

 Feature Scaling: Scale the features to ensure that all variables contribute equally to the model training.

+# Model Building and Evaluation
+Train and Evaluate Multiple Models: the Ensemble Learning technique of bagging and boosting classifiers to reduce the variance and bias respectively.
+Train various classification models such as Random Forest, Bagging Classifier, AdaBoost, XGBoost, and K-Nearest Neighbors using the training data.
+Evaluate these models based on their prediction performance on the test data.

+Evaluation Function: Define a function to evaluate the models, which includes calculating sensitivity, specificity, accuracy, precision, recall, F1 score, and AUC score.
+Additionally, plot the Receiver Operating Characteristic (ROC) curve to visualize model performance.

+Perform Grid Search for Hyperparameter Tuning: Optimize model parameters using Grid Search with cross-validation to find the best performing model configurations.
+This process involves defining parameter grids for each model and evaluating the models with different parameter combinations to select the best model.

+# 4. Results
+Accuracy Score of each model: -
+● Random Forest: 0.95 <br />
+● Bagging Classifier: 0.80<br />
+● AdaBoost: 0.95<br />
+● XGBoost: 0.94<br />
+● KNN: 0.89<br />

+# 5. Correlation Analysis
+Perform a correlation analysis to identify highly correlated features.
+This helps in understanding the relationships between different variables and selecting the most relevant features for the model.

+# 6. Visualization
+Visualize the data and model results using various plots such as scatter plots and heatmaps to gain insights into the data distribution and model performance.

+# 7. Conclusion
+The project successfully preprocesses the healthcare dataset, handles missing values, balances the dataset, scales features, and builds and evaluates multiple classification models to predict stroke occurrences.
+Hyperparameter tuning using Grid Search improves the model performance, and correlation analysis helps in selecting the most relevant features for the prediction task.